 - are a tenant or licensee remaining in a property after the tenancy or licence has ended

 - entered the property genuinely believing you were a tenant – for example, if a bogus letting agent rented you a property they had no right to

-It is illegal to get into a property by breaking in or damaging windows and doors and you could be arrested even if the damage is minimal.
+It is illegal to get into a property by breaking in or damaging windows and doors.
+You could be arrested even if the damage is small.

 How squatters can be evicted

 Squatters can be easily evicted.
 If you're squatting, the owner or the person with a legal right to live there could enter and change the locks while you're out as long as there is no-one in the property who opposes this.

 If you or someone else is in the property, the owner must get a court order if you refuse to leave.

 In most cases the court automatically gives the owner the right to get back into the property.

 If you still don't leave after a court order, the owner must ask the court bailiffs to evict you.